What to Do in Hamburg Cruise Port

 1. The Port of Hamburg

-Start your adventure by exploring the Port of Hamburg.
-It’s a bustling hub of maritime activity and offers
+Start your journey of adventure by occuring in the Port of Hamburg.
+It is a busy hub for a lot of maritime action and it’s got a great dearth of submarine deals.

 stunning views of the Elbe River.
-Take a walk along the waterfront promenade, visit the historical Warehouse
+Old Warehouse is walking distance along the waterfront promenade, visit the historical Warehouse

-District (Speicherstadt), or hop on a boat tour to experience the port from the water.
+District (Speicherstadt), or take a boat tour to have a peek of the port from the other side.

 2. St. Michael’s Church (Michel)

-St. Michael’s Church is one of Hamburg’s most famous landmarks.
-Climb up to the church tower for panoramic views
+St. Michael’s Church is one of Hamburg’s landmarks.
+Get a panoramic vista from the church tower

 of the city and the harbor.
-Admire the impressive Baroque architecture and explore the crypt and museum located
+Marvel at the lengthy Baroque architecture and browse the crypt and artwork museum situated

 within the church premises.